njappboy/deploy-eosio-contracts-v1.7.0/README.md

 ### 2. Prepare Block Producer permission list

-We have included top 30 BPs + some highly recoginized technical BPs among the community in our proposals, you can find the full list here in file `producer_perm.json`.
+We have included top 30 BPs + 16 highly recoginized technical/governace BPs among the community in our proposals, you can find the full list in file `producer_perm.json`.

 ### 3. Propose on EOS Mainnet